 - Enterprise networks

-Fiber optic cable modems are different than regular DSL modems because of how the signal is transmitted.
-A fiber optic cable modem is a device connecting an electronic device, such as a computer, to an internet network.
-The signal transmission is not via copper cables but instead uses a fiber optic cable network.
+Fiber optic cable modems differ from regular DSL modems because of how the signal is transmitted.
+A fiber optic cable modem connects an electronic device, such as a computer, to an internet network.
+The signal transmission is a fiber optic cable network, not via copper cables.

 You can incorporate fiber optic cabling within an ethernet network, often to extend a LAN beyond its limit.
 To connect a fiber optic cable, you’ll need a fiber modem to change the digital signal to an analog form that can be transported over fiber.

-A WAN is a much larger network that can span multiple locations.
-In a WAN environment, fiber optic cabling is used to connect different LANs.
+A WAN is a much more extensive network that can span multiple locations.
+In a WAN environment, fiber optic cabling connects different LANs.
 This type of connection is known as a backbone connection.
 These are typically made between two buildings or over long distances.
 Your fiber optic cabling will carry data between them.

 Fiber optic cabling can be installed within a conduit.
-Your engineers must decide the route the conduit will take, and then dig a trench or hole.
+Your engineers must decide where the conduit will take and dig a trench or hole.
 The conduit is placed in the hole and buried.
-Next, a fiber optic cable is pulled through the conduit using special equipment.
+Next, special equipment pulls a fiber optic cable through the conduit.
 Finally, the ends of the fiber optic cable are terminated.

-Fiber optic cable is used in networking applications but may also be used in cable television and telephone systems.
-Fiber optic cable can also connect computers to each other and the internet.
+Fiber optic cable is used in networking applications but may also be used in power cable television and telephone systems.
+Fiber optic cables can also connect computers and the internet.

 - Aerospace and Defense